-Property Pattern Choose a pattern here from wide range of predefined patterns.
+Pattern Choose a pattern here from wide range of Y Selection of a predefined patterns.
 Each pattern is represented by a number.
 You can specify your own pattern/number by means of a formula or a function ("Formula" entry at the end of the list).
-This property is only evaluated if "Filling" or "Background" is set to "Pattern/Block color".
-Selection of a predefined pattern and formula wizard
+This property is only evaluated if "Filling" or "Background" is set to "Pattern/Block color". predefined pattern and formula wizard